amirrajan/mokepon/readme.md

 ## A Moment of Shock

 >Gasp!
 You're using a lisp dialect?!
 Are you insane???
-Do you see all
+Do you not see all
 >those parenthesis?!

 Watch this video: [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy)